The 8 potential dangers of Fabric implementation

 1. Insufficient Data Quality

 A common hurdle in unlocking the value of data is data quality.
 If the data is incomplete, inconsistent, or inaccurate, the analyses and decisions based on it can be incorrect or misleading.
 This can result in the loss of time, resources, and ultimately opportunities.
-With the advent of Microsoft Fabric, the need for data quality becomes even more crucial.
-Without governance, anyone can add data, posing an even greater risk of "Garbage in is garbage out."
+With the advent of Microsoft Fabric, the need for data governance and quality becomes even more crucial.
+Without proper data governance, anyone can add data, posing an even greater risk of "Garbage in is garbage out."

 Solution